 Now in those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan River.
 And just as Jesus was coming up out of the water, he saw the heavens splitting apart and the Spirit descending on him like a dove.
 And a voice came from heaven: "You are my one dear Son; in you I take great delight."
 (Mark 1:9-11 NET)

 Now when all the people were baptized, Jesus also was baptized.
 And while he was praying, the heavens opened, and the Holy Spirit descended on him in bodily form like a dove.
 And a voice came from heaven, "You are my one dear Son; in you I take great delight."
 (Luke 3:21-22 NET)

 Then John testified, "I saw the Spirit descending like a dove from heaven, and it remained on him.
 (John 1:32 NET)

-Nevertheless, God chose to descend like a dove for a reason.
+Nevertheless, God chose to descend like a gentle, innocent, and vulnerable dove for a reason (Matthew 10:16).
 How many know that God never says or does anything without a reason?
 That is, whenever God says or does anything… school is in session!
 Amen.
 Consequently, let us see what God the Holy Spirit (1) is teaching us through descending “like a dove.”